What matters about campus and city for law students?

 campus city locationlaw

-Campus and city shape law students’ learning and career readiness by enabling access, networks and focused study.
-Across National Student Survey (NSS) comments on campus city location, 68.0% are positive with a sentiment index of +37.9, and for law the tone is even warmer at 72.9% positive.
-In the sector, the campus/city tag captures how students experience their place and surroundings, while the law discipline dataset highlights where assessment, teaching and resources drive sentiment.
-These patterns guide choices about buildings, study spaces, proximity to courts and firms, and the commuter experience.
+For law students, campus and city are part of the learning environment.
+Access to courts, firms, specialist libraries, and quiet study space shapes both confidence and career readiness.
+In National Student Survey (NSS) comments (see the NSS open-text analysis methodology) tagged campus city location, 68.0% are positive (sentiment index +37.9).
+For law, the tone is even warmer at 72.9% positive.
+Together, these datasets show how students experience place and surroundings, and where discipline drivers like assessment, teaching, and resources shape sentiment.
+They can inform choices about buildings, study spaces, proximity to courts and firms, and the commuter experience.

 Why does a dedicated law school building matter?